gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 ## Local results

-Before showing my results, I need to stress that there is **probably some issue on my local environment** compared to colab.
+Before showing my results, I need to stress that there is **probably some issue on my local environment** (I will explain why later).

 When I tested on my local environment (iMac 2027 with Radeon 580 and the [metal plugin](https://developer.apple.com/metal/tensorflow-plugin/) to use the GPU), I got were the following